zakhovalkopavel/simple-payments/README.md

 Installation:
-    you have to run command below from the root of project: make init
+    you have to run command below from the root of project:

+    cp .env.example .env
+    make init